 Splitting the weight between two people is easy with the included 'Divvy Sack.'
 And if you do have a partner with you, a pound and a half per person is very reasonable.
 At 19.5"x4.5", it also packs down relatively tightly.
 If you choose to ditch the stuff sack altogether, it does a nice job of filling in space around some more rigid items in your pack.

-At $390, this tent costs a good chunk of change, but we think it is well worth it if you are using it multiple times a year.
-For its combination of performance and durability, this tent feels like it is very fairly priced.
-With reasonable care, it will last for many adventures to come, making it a worthwhile investment.
+This tent costs a good chunk of change, but we think it is well worth it if you are using it multiple times a year.
+For its combination of performance and durability, this tent feels like it is very reasonably priced.
+With reasonable care, it will last for many adventures to come, making it a worthwhile lightweight and comfortable investment.